Chemical Automatics Design Bureau: Liquid propellant rocket engines

 By 1954 the bureau was designing liquid-propellant rocket engines for high performance and experimental aircraft, the Yak-27V and E-50A, and from 1957 to 1962 they designed engines for anti-aircraft guided missiles.
 By the early 1960s the bureau was designing Liquid Propellant Rocket Engines (LPREs) for man-rated space launch vehicles.

 Over several decades, the CADB became one of the Soviet Union's premier developers of liquid rocket engines, designing engines for the SS-11, SS-18 and SS-19 and ballistic missiles, among others.
 In one unique design, the engine is submerged in the UDMH propellant tank to save space (SS-N-23 submarine-launched ballistic missile).
 They also designed upper stage engines for the Soyuz and Proton space launch vehicles, along with the core engines for the Energia.
 The large volume of design work and continuous refinement led to a high degree of technical capability.
 During this same period in the United States (late 1960s - early 1970s), liquid engines on missiles were dropped in favor of solids, and the only LPRE being developed was the Space Shuttle Main Engine.
 The Kosberg design bureau parlayed their experience into the RD-0120 - the Soviet Union's first cryogenic engine with over 40 tonnes thrust.
 Despite designing mostly LOX/Kerosene or N_{2}O_{4}/UDMH engines, the LOX/LH2 RD-0120 had similar ratings and performance as the SSME, but with a lower cost due to the choice of technology.

-In 2007, the CADB was offering the RD-0146 engine to the international market as an alternative to the RL-10.
+In 2007, the CADB was offering the RD-0146 engine to the international market as an alternative to the RL10.
 With a reduction in the market for LPRE's, the company expanded into related fields, designing products for oil and gas, agricultural and medical industries.